 current appeal for the Indonesian tsunami.

-Across the UK, £17 million has been raised for the appeal, with more than £1.5 million in Scotland alone.
+Across the UK, more than £17 million has now been raised for the appeal across the UK, more than £1.5 million in Scotland alone.

 Archie says: “Learning to act, sing, and play golf gives me hope for a future in work.